 They’ve transformed the way laverbread is thought about in contemporary cooking, and their products use it in delicious new ways.
 As well as selling it in jars (it’s premium mix is called, brilliantly, Welshman’s Caviar), it’s incorporated into Captain Cat’s Mor Seasoning (a lovely herb and spice mix inspired by the character from Dylan Thomas’ seadog in Under Milk Wood), their 4% Cwrwgl stout, and their Welsh Sea Black Butter, which goes down a treat in lobster rolls and crab sandwiches.
-These are sold in the Pembrokeshire Beach Food Company’s Café Mor, a food shack in the beautiful seaside spot of Freshwater West, open between Easter and October (see their website for details).
+These are sold in the Pembrokeshire Beach Food Company’s Café Mor, a food shack in the beautiful seaside spot of Freshwater West.

 But you can also find more unusual delicacies down by the sea.
 On Newport’s Parrog beach today, we find honeysuckle by the ancient Lime Kiln, and sup on its edible nectar.
 Over the dunes towards Newport Sands, there’s sea aster with its distinctive bright purple flowers.
 Sea aster tastes like samphire, but saltier, Ed explains.
 'It’s perfectly seasoned – we’re so lucky to have it growing so much around here.'
 This will form the basis of our pasta sauce.